nicolaus-huang/nicolaus-huang/README.md

 ### Software Developer & Deep Learning Researcher

-I'm currently pursuing my first Msc in NUS, major in Data Science and Machine Learning, and at the same time I'm an algorighm engineer intern at Alibaba.
+I'm an algorighm engineer at Alibaba.

 I have a lot of interests in Social Sciences, Psychology, Philosophy and Data Science.